Identity Thief: Plot

 Sandy discards his pants after finding a snake in them, then Diana accidentally knocks him unconscious when another bites his neck.
 Sandy wakes at a bus station; Diana carried him until she flagged down a truck.
 As the next bus to Denver leaves in three days, Sandy uses money hidden in his socks to buy a $200 car.
 Meanwhile, Marisol shoots the skiptracer, and the criminals continue their pursuit of Sandy and Diana.
 For gas money, the pair con an accounts processor in a bank and steal Cornish's identity to create new credit cards.

 In St. Louis, the two share dinner, and Diana admits that she does not know her real name.
 The accounts processor enters with cops, who arrest them both.
 Diana uncuffs herself in the back of the police car, breaks the back windshield, and escapes with Sandy.
 The skiptracer shoots Marisol and Julian, finds Diana and Sandy on the highway mid-escape, and hits Diana with his car.
 Sandy comes to her aid, but Diana revives and defensively strikes him in the throat.

 As Sandy and Diana escape, the skiptracer is arrested by the police alongside Marisol and Julian.
 The pair get to Denver where Diana has dinner with Sandy's family and reconciles with them.
 That night, Sandy and his wife secretly agree not to turn her in even if it means that he will lose his job.

 The next morning, Sandy finds Diana gone and a note that apologizes for the trouble she caused.
 Sandy prepares to quit his job, but Daniel shows him that she is meeting with the police in an office.
 Diana is later taken away in cuffs, and Sandy is no longer part of the investigation.

 One year later, Sandy celebrates another birthday, this time with his third child.
 The family visits Diana in prison, and he presents her with a birth certificate that reveals her real name as Dawn Budgie.
 Diana then hugs Sandy and goes inside, but when a female guard antagonizes her, she punches her, and another guard stuns her with a taser.
-As Diane recovers and walks back to her cell, Sandy watches, shocked.
+As Diana recovers and walks back to her cell, Sandy watches, shocked.